devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 *Figure 28: Possible Project Directory Structure*

 I would also recommend splitting up the UI directory into pages and widgets.
 This way you have the highest level of your interface in one place.
-Suri combines the repository and data directory into one, this also a perfectly valid option.
+Suri combines the repository- and data-directory into one, this also a perfectly valid option.

 # 500-Conclusion

 ## Introduction

 So, you’ve made it.
 This is the final chapter of the guide.
-I will use this chapter ro reflect on the guide, evaluate it’s strengths and weaknesses, and highlight how I and this project will move foreword from here on out.
+I will use this chapter to reflect on the guide, evaluate it’s strengths and weaknesses, and highlight how I and this project will move foreword from here on out.
 I will also take this opportunity to share my personal opinion of the current state of the Flutter Framework [\[1\]](https://flutter.dev/).
 That being said, the guide has already been quite opinionated up until now.

 ## Evaluation of the Guide